Essential Oil Diffuser Blends That Promote Sleep

 - 5 drops Bergamot Essential Oil

-Lavender Essential Oil can also help provide relaxation and drowsiness, but using more than 1-2 drops can have the opposite effect.
+Lavender Essential Oil helps support relaxation and drowsiness, but using it in excess can have the opposite effect.

 Do You Need the Ingredients Listed in This Recipe?